KevinMoonLab/Nexarag/docs/KNOWLEDGE_GRAPH_MANAGEMENT.md

 - Added KG selector dropdown at the top of the main viewport
 - Toast notifications for all operations
 - Confirmation dialogs for destructive actions

-## Usage

-### Exporting a Knowledge Graph

-1. Open the Knowledge Graphs tab in the menu
-2. Enter a name for your export (required)
-3. Optionally add a description
-4. Click "Export Knowledge Graph"
-5. The current Neo4j database will be saved as a dump file

-### Switching Knowledge Graphs

-**Option 1: Quick Selector**
-1. Use the dropdown at the top of the screen
-2. Select a knowledge graph from the list
-3. The system will automatically load the selected KG

-**Option 2: Management Interface**
-1. Open the Knowledge Graphs tab
-2. Click "Load" button on any knowledge graph card
-3. Confirm the action

-### Deleting Knowledge Graphs

-1. Open the Knowledge Graphs tab
-2. Click "Delete" button on the knowledge graph card
-3. Confirm the deletion in the popup dialog

 ## Technical Notes